Paradigm4/streaming/README.md

 # streaming
-Prototype SciDB API similar to Hadoop Striming.
+Prototype SciDB API similar to Hadoop Streaming.
 The operator sends SciDB array data into the stdin of the process and reads its stdout (hence 'streaming').

 ![image](https://cloud.githubusercontent.com/assets/2708498/16286948/b4b649d2-38ad-11e6-903f-489fdc532212.png)